azagramac/customFirmware-AmazfitBip/README.md

 Coming soon!

 Legal:
-"The unofficial firmware, or Mr. Postman, or AzagraMac, are not responsible for the misuse or bad installation that can be done, there is a high risk of putting the clock running."
+> The unofficial firmware, or Mr. Postman, or AzagraMac, are not responsible for the misuse or bad installation that can be done, there is a high risk of putting the clock running.

-Install at your own risk"
+> Install at your own risk"